Our Alumni

 Committees have a hand in such things as community outreach, event planning, building upgrades, and spearheading new initiatives.

-If you would like to volunteer your time at the board level, please contact Teri Rutledge at teri@harborschool.org and she will put you in touch with the appropriate board member.
+If you would like to volunteer your time at the board level, please contact Tyler Shelden at tyler@harborschool.org and he will put you in touch with the appropriate board member.

 Board of Trustees